apace100/origins-docs/docs/power_types/model_color.md

 [Power Type](../power_types.md)

-Multiplies the color of the player's texture.
+Multiplies the color of the texture of entity that has the power.

 Type ID: `origins:model_color`